arshadhs/arshadhs.github.io/content/docs/recipe/chicken/chickenCasserole.md

 +++
-title = "Mediterranean Chicken Casserole in Oven" date = 2018-07-05T11:49:00+01:00 draft = false
+title = "Mediterranean Chicken Casserole" date = 2018-07-05T11:49:00+01:00
+draft = false
-tags = ["chicken", "casserole", "mediterranean", "baking"] categories = ["main course", "mediterranean"]
+tags = ["chicken", "casserole", "mediterranean", "baking"] categories = ["main course", "mediterranean"] weight = 30
 +++

 It's a simple dish, but packed with flavour and incredibly straightforward to cook.
 There’s something in this casserole for everyone — the Mediterranean influences like apricots, olives, Ras-el-Hanout and Greek yoghurt come together to create a dish that’s hearty, comforting, and full of oomph.